torchbox/torchbox.com/docs/upgrading.md

 ### Responsive images

-- The [responsive images](front-end/responsive-images.md) (picture tags and srcset_image) can use a lot of memory if renditions need to be recreated.
+- The [responsive images](front-end/responsive-images.md) (`{% srcset_image %}` and `<picture>` tags) can use a lot of memory if renditions need to be recreated.
 Consider any changes that force image renditions to be recreated out of UK working hours, and visit the work listing, blog listing and team pages to force the new renditions to be created.